mnalsup/sentry/README.md

 # Sentry

-A service that monitors calendar events
+A service that monitors calendar events and performs basic trigger and action functionality.

+## Sample Config

 ## Docs